-In part 9, let's create two Data Rules (Calculate OPEX and Calculate Net Income) to calculate the values in the Reporting Model.
+In part 9 of the Modeler Tutorial, let's create two Data Rules (Calculate OPEX and Calculate Net Income) to calculate the values in the Reporting Model.
 Kepion's Data Rule Editor simplifies and expedites the process of writing business rules by eliminating the need to write your own SQL scripts.

 Note: For more information on how to design Data Rules, please see Part IV of the Kepion Training Video Series.